 International Agricultural Worker Housing Inspections

-International agricultural workers (IAWs) also known as migrant farm workers, are considered essential workers that come to Ontario to work in the seasonal agricultural sector.
+International agricultural workers (IAWs) are considered essential workers that come to Ontario to work in the seasonal agricultural sector.
 Housing accommodations for IAWs must be inspected by Durham Region Health Department prior to worker arrival.

 Seasonal housing for international agricultural workers